-FLAN OR CREME CARMEL!
+FLAN, OR CREME CARMEL!

 Flan, or Creme Carmel

-Bring gently to boil, stirring often:
+To do Flan, or Creme Carmel, bring gently to a boil, stirring often:

 - 4 � cups milk

 Cool milk mixture.
 While it is cooling, prepare the Carmel.
 In a heavy pan, bring to a boil:

 Stir until sugar is melted.
 Boil over high heat without stirring until sugar caramelizes to a light golden brown.
 Watch it carefully, it can go past the light brown stage quickly and burn.
 Pour into twelve custard cups and swirl carefully to coat bottom evenly about 1/8 inch thick.
 Be careful, this stuff really burns if you get it on you.

 When milk mixture has cooled to lukewarm, beat the eggs gently in, then strain.
 Pour into the prepared custard cups.
 Dust with a delicate touch of cinnamon and/or nutmeg.
 Stand cups in baking pan and carefully fill pan with enough hot water to come about half way up sides of cups.
 Bake at 300� about one hour or until knife or bamboo skewer inserted in center of cup comes out clean.

 To serve, run knife carefully around inside of each cup.
 Turn out gently onto serving plate.
 Garnish with a bit of mint and a dollop of whipped cream.